westonkd/aircana/README.md

 ## Intro

-Aircana aims to be a "batteries-included" CLI for common needs of Instructure Engineering teams using agents in development.
+Aircana is a "batteries-included" CLI for creating and managing Claude Code plugins.
 It provides:

-Consistent artifact generation and updating of agent, slash command, and hook ERB templates.

-Subagent generation for improved context window management.
+**Plugin Development**: Create distributable Claude Code plugins with proper manifests and structure.

-Agent-accessible knowledge bases sourced from Confluence or public websites, backed by manifest files.
+**Knowledge Base Management**: Agent-accessible knowledge bases sourced from Confluence or public websites, with automatic syncing and caching.

+**Specialized Agents**: Generate domain-specific agents with dedicated knowledge bases for improved context management.

-Complete development workflow with five phases: plan, record, execute, review, and apply-feedback.
+**Complete Development Workflow**: Five-phase workflow (plan, record, execute, review, apply-feedback) for systematic feature development.

-SQS integration for features like Slack notifications and messages.
+**Hook Management**: Event-driven automation through Claude Code hooks with support for multiple hook types.

+**Plugin Distribution**: Create plugins that can be shared via Claude Code plugin marketplaces.

 While Aircana includes features beneficial in many agentic contexts (like knowledge base syncing), its primary tools are built on "human-in-the-loop" principles.